 Be honest with yourself: is your dog fat?
 If so, you’re losing money!

 Stop free-feeding your pet, and put them on a healthy diet (their optimal diet can be found on their food-bag).
 I know you feed them extra food because you love them, but I promise they’ll be much happier and more energetic when they no longer have to carry that extra weight around.

 Plus, you’ll save hundreds on dog food and thousand on future veterinary bills (it ain’t cheap to have a diabetic dog, my friend.)

 Do yoga—It will keep you young forever.
 You’ll become extremely flexible and gain functional muscles that will let you do fun tricks for you to show off with.

 Plus, it doesn’t cost much money.
 We like to use Glo.com There are thousands of lessons taught by the top instructors in the country.

 Stop paying for that gym membership you don’t use, buy a yoga mat, and see what your body is capable of with yoga.

 A deck of cards is going to give you more hours of entertainment per dollar than pretty much any source of entertainment out there.

-Every night, Nikayla and I like to play cards while dinner is in the oven.
+Every night, we like to play cards while dinner is in the oven.
 It’s another simple, frugal way to take our minds off today or what needs to be done tomorrow, so that we can enjoy the moment.

 Grab a deck of cards and take a chance to connect with your spouse and kids.
 Our favorite games (listed in order from most favorite to least favorite):